Hostile architecture: Sleeping deterrents

 In many large cities, for example Tokyo and London, benches have been designed to prevent people from sleeping on them.
-These benches have been constructed so that the seat slopes at an angle, which requires the user to support themselves entirely with their feet; such benches are ubiquitous on bus stops across the United Kingdom.
+These benches have been constructed so that the seat slopes at an angle, requiring the user to support themselves entirely with their feet; such benches are ubiquitous at bus stops across the United Kingdom.
 Another deterrent design is to include armrests placed down the center of the bench, preventing the user from lying down across the seats.

-Camden Borough Council in London commissioned concrete-block benches (dubbed "Camden benches") designed to discourage uses such as sleeping, skateboarding and placing stickers.
+Camden Borough Council in London commissioned concrete-block benches (dubbed "Camden benches") designed to discourage uses such as sleeping, skateboarding, and placing stickers.
 There are other variants, in which level differences are absent but they tend to be either too short to lie on, or have iron pipes placed two-thirds of the way in, or multiple armrests placed along the entire length of the bench.
 Such benches are common in airports.

 Other types of seats, such as Simme seats, are designed to be too small to accommodate lying down or sleeping.
 They are installed in locations where homeless camping is prevalent.

 When the City Tunnel in Malmö, Sweden, was opened in 2010, the design of the benches on the new train platforms was reported to the Equality Ombudsman because the benches were tilted so much that they were difficult to impossible to use for sitting.
 The Swedish state-owned real estate company Jernhusen has also used so-called "homeless-proof" benches at the train station in Luleå, with seven iron bars at 47 cm intervals per bench.
 Jernhusen's press officer maintained that they "put in the armrests primarily to make it easier for the elderly and disabled to sit and stand up" but admitted in an interview that the perceived orderliness problems at the station building influenced how the benches were designed.
 Another example of a company that has installed such benches is Berliner Verkehrsbetriebe, Berlin's local public transport company.

-Some examples of sleeping deterrents take the form of temporary changes to buildings.
+Some examples of sleeping deterrents involve temporary changes to buildings.
 An example of this occurred in a Liverpool building, previously the Bank of England headquarters, in December 2016.
-A blue sloping steel structure covered in oil was placed over the stairs at night, so that the homeless who used to sleep and rest on the stairs would not stay there.
+A blue, sloping steel structure covered in oil was placed over the stairs at night, so that the homeless who used to sleep and rest there would not stay.